Job submission

 from another session.

-If you just need to run a single command/script in the foreground it's better to use srun
+If you just need to run a single command/script in the foreground, it's much better to use srun

-, which will run things directly on a compute node instead of first starting an interactive shell.
+, which will run things immediately on a compute node instead of first starting an interactive shell.
 As opposed to salloc

-The terminal will be blocked for the entire duration, hence for larger jobs it's ideal to submit a job through sbatch
+The terminal will be blocked for the entire duration, hence for longer running jobs it's much more convenient to instead write the commands in a script and submit a non-interactive batch job using sbatch

 srun

-In order to run graphical programs simply append the --x11
+In order to run graphical applications, simply append the --x11

 option to salloc